Cats and dogs

 Owners of regulated dogs (restricted, dangerous and menacing) are subject to additional conditions to ensure public safety.
 The conditions are set in the Animal Management (Cats and Dogs) Act 2008 and enforced by Council.
 Failing to comply with these conditions may result in enforcement action being taken against you.

 - dogs must be microchipped

-- dogs must wear a distinctive and identifiable collar which identifies them as a regulated dog
+- dogs must wear a distinctive collar and meet specific requirements:

 - dogs must wear a specific approved identification tag at all times

 - dogs must be kept in a prescribed enclosure